 Use a sharp knife to chop the chocolate bar into small pieces so they melt easily.

-Use either the microwave or a double boiler to heat the cream and butter together, until the cream is just simmering.
-Then, when you whisk in the chocolate chips, they will melt from the heat of the cream.
+Then, use either the microwave or a double boiler to heat the cream and butter together, until the cream is just simmering.

 Once your whiskey is integrated, cover the mixture with a clean kitchen towel and set it in the refrigerator for at least two hours to solidify.